 Similar to Fred, she has reached out to the disadvantaged in the Third World, focusing in her case on the Congo, where she has been team leader of the Emergency Medicine Education Project, a RAWCS initiative sponsored by the Rotary E-Club of Greater Sydney.

 In 2015, Vera initiated a far-reaching training program in the Democratic Republic of the Congo, a nation of more than 80 million people with no paramedics and few ambulances.
 She has now trained more than 400 doctors and nurses in 7 provinces and has moved on to help develop an academic program in emergency medicine.

 Even through her hobby as an apiarist, she has devoted the proceeds to her Congo project.

 Ticket is non-transferrable.
-Nominee Table must include Nominee.
+Nominated Finalist Table must include at least 1 Nominated Finalist.